SteeltoeOSS/Documentation/docs/configuration/configuration-configserverprovider.md

 The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Configuration).

->IMPORTANT: The `Pivotal.Extensions.Configuration.ConfigServer*` packages have been deprecated in Steeltoe 2.2 and will be removed in a future release.
+>IMPORTANT: The `Pivotal.Extensions.Configuration.ConfigServer*` packages have been deprecated in Steeltoe 2.2 and are not included in future releases.
 All functionality provided in those packages has been pushed into the corresponding `Steeltoe.Extensions.Configuration.ConfigServer*` packages.

 ## Usage